grandadmiral-thrawn/ptree/README.rst

 Your output will be in a file named ``selected_trees_indvtree_checks.csv``.
 It will be organized like ``TREEID, SPECIES, INTERVAL, SHRINK_X_FLAGGED, GROWTH_X_FLAGGED, DOUBLE_DEATH_FLAG, LAZARUS_FLAG, HOUDINI_FLAG, DEGRADE_FLAG``.

+IF A TREE ONLY HAS ONE REMEASUREMENT IT WILL NOT BE OUTPUT.
+THE STATUS CHECKS DEPEND ON A DIFFERENCE BETWEEN SUBSEQUENT REMEASUREMENTS.
+THE DEFINITIONS OF THE FLAGS ARE IN THE BUILD DOCUMENTATION.

 If you just have one tree, your output will be in a file named ``[name of whatever tree]_tree_indvtree_checks.csv``.
 It will be organized like ``TREEID, SPECIES, INTERVAL, SHRINK_X_FLAGGED, GROWTH_X_FLAGGED, DOUBLE_DEATH_FLAG, LAZARUS_FLAG, HOUDINI_FLAG, DEGRADE_FLAG``.

 -------------------------------------